rwxrob/notes/Kubernetes  upgrade strategy.md

 	- Requires H100s in both clusters but not "sandbox" so easier to justify
 	- Allows customers to migrate at their leisure within a specific time frame
 	- Eliminates need to migrate from sandbox to "production" since sandbox *is* production

+## Notes

+1. Immediately security upgrade
+2. Safe to to in-place